SunsetFi/stationeers-api-mod/README.md

 1. Install BepInEx in the Stationeers steam folder.
 2. Launch the game, reach the main menu, then quit back out.
 3. In the steam folder, there should now be a folder BepInEx/Plugins
-4. Create a folder `stationeers-webapi` in the BepInEx/Plugins folder.
+4. Create a folder `stationeers-StationeersWebApi` in the BepInEx/Plugins folder.
 5. Extract the release zip file to this folder.

 # Compatibility